Skip to main content

 • Students must meet all requirements of the Comprehensive Articulation Agreement.

-• A student must have an overall GPA of at least 2.0 on a 4.0 scale, as calculated by the college from which he or she graduated, and a grade of "C" or better in all CAA courses.
+• A student must have an overall Grade Point Average (GPA) of at least 2.0 on a 4.0 scale, as calculated by the college from which he or she graduated.

 • Students must be academically eligible for re-admission to the last institution attended.